waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the logic of javascript i can make a simple project quiz mostly we focus on the logic of javascript in this projects.
+Using the logic of javascript i can make a simple project quiz mostly we focus on the logic of javascript in this projects